 With Fyno, you get granular level channel-wise and vendor-wise analytics on a unified dashboard.

 • You can view “Event Analytics” by clicking on the bar icon.
-It’s where you have unified analytics to gain actionable insights about channel performance, measure channel, and check provider usage.
+Here, you can use unified analytics to gain actionable insights about channel performance, measure channel usage, and check provider usage.

 • To access the log details, click the “Logs” tab at the end of the menu bar.
-It provides a detailed understanding of the notification, such as time taken, details sent, the response received, and the final status of the notification.
+It provides a detailed understanding of the notification, such as the time taken, details sent, the response received, and the final status.

-• To know in detail about the analytics, click here.
+• To learn more about the analytics, click here.

 • To know about logs, click here.

-As a business grows, notification API management becomes messier with adding more providers/channels.
-Overall, managing the overall communication stack becomes challenging.
-That’s where a notification infrastructure management software system, like Fyno, comes in handy.
+As a business grows, notification API management becomes messier as more providers/channels are added.
+Overall, managing the communication stack becomes challenging.
+That's where a notification infrastructure management software system, like Fyno, comes in handy.

 Some key value propositions that Fyno offers include: